KDE/clazy/README.md

 On Windows it's similar, just inspect the contents of `clazy-cl.bat`.

+To use clazy from a preset in `CMakePresets.json` or `CMakeUserPresets.json`:

+    "cacheVariables": {
+        "CMAKE_CXX_FLAGS": "-Xclang -plugin-arg-clazy -Xclang export-fixes -Xclang -plugin-arg-clazy -Xclang  level0,detaching-temporary", "CMAKE_CXX_COMPILER": "clazy"
+    }

 It's recommended that you disable pre-compiled headers and don't use ccache.